 Be Your Own Birder will not do any of these.
 So long as this site is active, and I have no plans to discontinue it, there will never be payment accepted for advertising (see the full disclosure policy for a discussion of the minimal affiliate links permitted), nor will there be unrelated ads, banners, or videos on the site.
 There will be no sign-ups or registration required, no special content for paid subscribers, no campaigns for donations.

-What there will be, however, is continued new content of monthly featured birds, informational bird-related articles, some fun birding jokes and memes, bird photo galleries, tips for bird name pronunciations, and a lot more interesting content, no fees required.
+What there will be, however, is continued new content of informational bird-related articles, some fun birding jokes and memes, bird photo galleries, tips for bird name pronunciations, discussions about conservation efforts, and a lot more interesting content, no fees required.